Akuli/jou/doc/compiler_internals/uvg.md

 The algorithm will terminate eventually as long as a cyclic change of statuses (e.g. `foo -> bar -> baz -> foo`) is not possible.

-Once all that is done, we know which statuses are possible at the start and end of each block, Basically, control flow has been taken care of.
+Once all that is done, we know which statuses are possible at the start and end of each block.
+Basically, control flow has been taken care of.
 This means that it's time to show warnings.